Sub-nm range momentum-dependent exciton transfer from a 2D semiconductor to graphene

-\textbf{MoSe$_2/N$LG -- }Figure~\ref{Fig_S3_TRPL} shows typical TRPL measurements performed using a streak camera for the various domains of sample S1 identified in Fig.~\ref{Fig_S3Id}.
-The high resolution ($\approx 1\mathrm ps$) of these measurements enable us to unambiguously resolve exciton dynamics in MoSe$_2/N$LG and to quantitatively determine the $\mathrm X^0$ lifetime.
+\textbf{TRPL on MoSe$_2/N$LG -- }Figure~\ref{Fig_S3_TRPL} shows typical TRPL measurements performed on Sample 1 (see Fig.~\ref{Fig1}a-c)) using a streak camera~\cite{SMnote}.
+The high resolution ($\approx 1\mathrm ps$) of these measurements enable us to determine $\tau_{\mathrm{X^0}}$, the $\mathrm X^0$ lifetime in MoSe$_2/N$LG.

-Let us first consider the SiO$_2$/MoSe$_2$/hBN reference.
-The measured TRPL reveals sub-picosecond rise time, i.e., faster than the instrument response function and a decay time of $(8.9\pm 0.5)~\mathrm {ps}$.
-The decay time is assigned to the recombination time of cold excitons in the light cone ($\rm X^0$ in Fig.~\ref{Fig_S3_TRPL}a), that is considerably longer than in MoSe$_2$ monolayers on a transparent dielectric substrate ($\approx 2~\rm{ps}$~\cite{Lorchat2020}), due the cavity effect discussed above~\cite{Fang2019}.
-The sub-picosecond rise time is similar to previous measurements in SiO$_2$ supported MoSe$_2$~\cite{Robert2016} assigned to the lifetime of the hot exciton reservoir ($\rm X^0$) formed almost instantaneously after non-resonant photoexcitation below the free-carrier continuum~\cite{Mourzidis2025} and from which $\rm X^0$ are formed.
-In the supplemental material, we discuss $\rm X^0$ dynamics in a fully hBN-encapsulated sample containing MoSe$_2$, MoSe$_2/1$LG and MoSe$_2/2$LG domains~\cite{SMnote}
+Let us first consider the SiO$_2$/MoSe$_2$/hBN reference (see Fig.~\ref{Fig_S3_TRPL}c).
+The measured TRPL reveals a sub-picosecond rise time, i.e., faster than the instrument response function and a decay time of $(8.9\pm 0.5)~\mathrm {ps}$.
+The decay time is assigned to the relaxation of cold excitons ($\mathrm X^0$ in Fig.~\ref{Fig_S3_TRPL}a,b), that is maximized here due cavity effects~\cite{Fang2019,SMnote}.
+The sub-picosecond rise time is similar to previous measurements on SiO$_2$ supported MoSe$_2$~\cite{Robert2016} and assigned to the lifetime of the hot exciton reservoir ($\mathrm X^\mathrm h$, see Fig.~\ref{Fig_S3_TRPL}a,b) formed almost instantaneously after non-resonant photoexcitation well below the free-carrier continuum~\cite{Mourzidis2025} and from which $\mathrm X^0$ are formed.

-Non-radiative $\rm X^0$ relaxation to graphene layers leads to shorter PL decays in MoSe$_2$/$N$LG, slightly above 2~ps, while the PL rise time remains below our resolution limit.
+Non-radiative $\mathrm X^0$ relaxation to graphene leads to shorter PL decays in MoSe$_2/N$LG ($\gtrsim 2\:\mathrm{ps}$ (Fig.~\ref{Fig_S3_TRPL}c,d and Supplemental Material~\cite{SMnote}), while the PL rise time remains below our resolution limit.
 Interestingly, the decay time measured in MoSe$_2/N$LG is nearly independent of $N$ and we only observe a marginally longer decay time by less than 20$\%$ in MoSe$_2/1$LG as compared to MoSe$_2/N$LG $(N>1)$, a value that is slightly above our experimental error, conservatively estimated below $10~\%$.
-These results confirm that interlayer coupling in a MoSe$_2/N$LG heterointerface is essentially determined by the first graphene layer.
+These results confirm that $\mathrm X^0$ relaxation in MoSe$_2/N$LG is essentially determined by the first graphene layer.